Cluster algebras and triangulated orbifolds: Introduction

 In Section~\ref{orbifolds-s}, we construct a triangulated orbifold for any s-decomposable diagram.
 The simplicial complex of triangulations of this orbifold coincides with exchange graph of corresponding cluster algebra.
 The construction is close to the similar construction of Chekhov and Mazzocco~\cite{ChM}.

 { In Section~\ref{sec-geom}, a geometric realization of cluster algebras with s-decomposable exchange matrices is constructed.
 To do this, we proceed in a way similar to~\cite{FT}, where cluster variables were represented by modified lambda lengths of arcs of triangulations of marked bordered surfaces.
 However, unlike~\cite{FT}, we need to consider arcs of triangulations not of the given orbifold but of some its modification.
 We call this modified orbifold an {\it associated orbifold}.
 This associated orbifold can be constructed for any specific s-decomposable matrix.
-In some special cases associated orbifold occurs to be a regular surface. }
+In some special cases an associated orbifold occurs to be a regular surface. }

 In Section~\ref{sec-lam}, we generalize the notion of laminations and shear coordinates to the orbifold case.
-Sections~\ref{sec-opened} and~\ref{sec-teichm} are devoted to construction of geometric realization of cluster algebras with arbitrary coefficients.
+Sections~\ref{sec-opened} and~\ref{sec-teichm} are devoted to a construction of a geometric realization of cluster algebras with arbitrary coefficients.
 Main results are contained in Section~\ref{main}.

-In Section~\ref{sec-growth}, we investigate growth of cluster algebras with s-decomposable exchange matrices.
-We use orbifolds to show that exchange graph of a cluster algebra with an s-decomposable skew-symmetrizable exchange matrix is quasi-isometric to exchange graph of cluster algebra with some block-decomposable skew-symmetric exchange matrix.
-In this way we classify growth of all cluster algebras with s-decomposable exchange matrices.
-This gives rise to classification of growth of all cluster algebras, the paper (joint with H.~Thomas) is in preparation.
+In Section~\ref{sec-growth}, we investigate the growth of cluster algebras with s-decomposable exchange matrices.
+We use orbifolds to show that the exchange graph of a cluster algebra with an s-decomposable skew-symmetrizable exchange matrix is quasi-isometric to the exchange graph of a cluster algebra with some block-decomposable skew-symmetric exchange matrix.
+In this way we classify the growth rate of all cluster algebras with s-decomposable exchange matrices.
+This gives rise to a classification of the growth of all cluster algebras~\cite{FSTT}.

-In Section~\ref{unfolding-s}, we recall a definition of unfolding of skew-symmetrizable matrices introduced by A.~Zelevinsky (personal communication), extend it to a notion of unfolding of a diagram, and recall the results of~\cite{FST2}.
-Section~\ref{unfolding-fin} is devoted to construction of unfoldings of almost all mutation-finite skew-symmetrizable matrices.
+In Section~\ref{unfolding-s}, we recall the definition of an unfolding of skew-symmetrizable matrices introduced by A.~Zelevinsky (personal communication), extend it to a notion of unfolding of a diagram, and recall the results of~\cite{FST2}.
+Section~\ref{unfolding-fin} is devoted to a construction of unfoldings of almost all mutation-finite skew-symmetrizable matrices.

 In Section~\ref{sec-pos}, we prove the positivity conjecture for (almost all) cluster algebras originating from orbifolds, namely, for ones with s-decomposable exchange matrices admitting unfolding.
 This is done by extending the results of~\cite{MSW} to the orbifold case.